nigradwohl/risk_booster/README.md

 ### Nice to have

+* Remove/handle relative clauses
+* handle "ein", "einen": only identify as numbers when keywords follow
 * handle other topics (especially feedback)
 * try again to catch unidentified numbers after current iterations